DaradiciLevente/yoRadio_on_JC4827W543C/bin/readme.txt

 21-03-2025
 I fixed the weather section where coordinates couldn't be saved.
-Now it works! https://github.com/DaradiciLevente/yoRadio_on_JC4827W543C/blob/main/bin/JC4827W543WeatherOK_02.bin
+Now it works! https://github.com/DaradiciLevente/yoRadio_on_JC4827W543C/blob/main/bin/JC4827W543WeatherOK_02.bin After entering one of the coordinates, press the APPLY button, then enter the second coordinate and press APPLY again, then the DONE button.
+Restart the microcontroller to display the weather data for the new coordinates entered!
 ***********************************************************
 04-03-2025
 Added SD card reader functionality for playing MP3 files.